What do you hope to gain professionally from the Wharton MBA? (500 words)

 Additional Essay (required for all Reapplicants): Please use this space to share with the Admissions Committee how you have reflected and grown since your previous application and discuss any relevant updates to your candidacy (e.g., changes in your professional life, additional coursework, and extracurricular/volunteer engagements).
 (250 words)

-If you happen to be a reapplicant, use this space to focus on the positive changes that you’ve achieved, such any addressing any issues with metrics like receiving a better GMAT score.
+If you happen to be a reapplicant, use this space to focus on the positive changes that you’ve achieved, such as addressing any issues with metrics like receiving a better GMAT score.
 If you faced other issues in your first application, it’s also important to demonstrate evolution in your professional career or extracurricular activities, or to explain how reasonable changes in your goals have positively impacted your candidacy.

 Optional Essay: Please use this space to share any additional information about yourself that cannot be found elsewhere in your application and that you would like to share with the Admissions Committee.
 This space can also be used to address any extenuating circumstances (e.g., unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, areas of weakness, etc.) that you would like the Admissions Committee to consider.
 (500 words)